Large deviations for the 3D dimer model: Introduction

 It is straightforward to show that the $(R,b)$ pairs obtained as fine-mesh limits of the ``Aztec regions'' above (Figures \ref{fig:large_pyramid}, \ref{fig:aztecoctahedron}, \ref{fig:prism}) are flexible, despite the fact that {\em typical} tilings appear (in simulations) to have frozen brickwork regions.
 (See Remark \ref{rem:aztec_is_flexible}.)

-Under the condition that $(R,b)$ is \textit{semi-flexible} (see further discussion in Definition \ref{def: flexible}) we show that $\Ent$ has a unique maximizer (Theorem \ref{thm: unique maximizer}).
+Under the condition that $(R,b)$ is \textit{semi-flexible} (this is weaker than flexible, see further discussion in Definition \ref{def: flexible}) we show that $\Ent$ has a unique maximizer (Theorem \ref{thm: unique maximizer}).
 This together with some basic topological results shows rigorously that \textit{concentration} around a deterministic limit shape occurs, as we see in the simulations.
 This concentration holds for either the soft boundary measures $\rho_n$ or the hard boundary measures $\overline \rho_n$. \begin{cor}[See Corollary \ref{cor:concentration} and Corollary \ref{cor:concentration-hb}] Assume that $(R,b)$ is semi-flexible.
-For any $\epsilon>0$, the probability that a uniformly random tiling flow on $R$ at scale $n$ (either sampled from $\rho_n$, i.e.\ with boundary flow conditioned to be in a shrinking interval around $b$, or sampled from $\overline \rho_n$ if $(R,b)$ is flexible, i.e.\ with boundary flow conditioned to be a fixed value $b_n$ converging to $b$) differs from the entropy maximizer with boundary value $b$ by more than $\epsilon$ goes to $0$ exponentially fast in $n^3$ as $n\to \infty$. \end{cor} The methods in this paper are substantially different from the methods used to prove the large deviation principle for dimer tilings in two dimensions.
+For any $\epsilon>0$, the probability that a uniformly random tiling flow on $R$ at scale $n$ (either sampled from $\rho_n$, i.e.\ with boundary flow conditioned to be in a shrinking interval around $b$, or sampled from $\overline \rho_n$ if $(R,b)$ is flexible, i.e.\ tilings of a fixed region $R_n$ with boundary values converging to $b$) differs from the entropy maximizer with boundary value $b$ by more than $\epsilon$ goes to $0$ exponentially fast in $n^3$ as $n\to \infty$. \end{cor} The methods in this paper are substantially different from the methods used to prove the large deviation principle for dimer tilings in two dimensions.
 The two-dimensional dimer model is \textit{integrable} or {\em exactly solvable} in the sense that one can derive a (beautiful) explicit formula for the specific entropy function analogous to our function $\ent$, and this explicit formula is used in the large deviations proof.
 The three-dimensional dimer model is not known to be integrable in this way, so we rely on ``softer" arguments.
 We comment on a few of these below.

 One of the key ingredients which does have a 2D analog in \cite{cohn2001variational} is the \textit{patching argument} (Theorem \ref{patching}) which essentially states that if two tilings $\tau_1,\tau_2$ satisfy a requirement that they ``asymptotically have the same mean current $s$" for some $s\in \text{Int}(\mc O)$, then we can cut out a bounded portion of $\tau_2$ and patch it into an unbounded portion of $\tau_1$ by tiling a thin annular region.